|Little-Leaf Linden - Tilia cordata|

 Morden Linden - Released by Morden Research Station in Manitoba.

-Norlin™ Linden ‘Ronald’ - Hardy hybrid with rapid growth and larger leaves introduced at Jeffries Nursery Ltd.
+Norlin™ Linden ‘Ronald’ - Hybrid with rapid growth and larger leaves - Jeffries Nursery Ltd.

 Rancho Linden - Dense upright-oval selection.

-Shamrock™ Linden (T. cordata ‘Baileyi’) - A stouter-branched, larger-leaved and faster growing hybrid
+Shamrock™ Linden (T. cordata ‘Baileyi’) - A stouter-branched and faster growing hybrid

-1. Edward Gilman and Dennis Watson, USDA Forest Service ST-637 "Tilia cordata Littleleaf Linden"
+1. Edward Gilman USDA Forest Service ST-637 "Tilia cordata Littleleaf Linden"